 The most important step is to make sure that you allow the cabbage mixture to sit in the salted water.
 See Recipe Success Tips for more information.

-- Add shredded cabbage and carrots to a large bowl.
-Pour about 4 cups of very cold water over the cabbage mixture and add 2 tablespoons of salt.
+1. SALT BATH – Add shredded cabbage and carrots to a large bowl, pour about 4 cups of very cold water over the mixture, and add 2 tablespoons of salt.
+Set aside for 1 hour.

-- Drain well and pat dry.
+2. DRY – Drain well and pat dry.
 Make sure the cabbage mixture is very dry.
-You can use a salad spinner like this one to speed up the process.
+You can use a salad spinner to speed up the process.

 📌 PIN THE CREAMY COLESLAW